94kayla/questions-for-employers/README.md

 **Is there a company/employee bonus structure and if so, how does it work?**

-**How often do you offer above asking?** Can you speak with someone who got such an offer?

 ## More

-What information is shared with the employees (revenues, costs, operating metrics)?
-Is this an “open book” shop, or do you play it closer to the vest?
-How is information shared?
-How do I get access to the information I need to be successful in this job?

-Who are the heroes at your company?
-What characteristics do the people who are most celebrated have in common with each other?
-Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?

-How many people are directly or indirectly involved in creative decisions?

 What kinds of tasks are routinely demanded of by management beyond the original job description?

 Does the company require a prospective employee to sign a non-complete contract?
 If so, in a few words please explain how restrictive it is.
 Is this non-compete contract negotiable?

-## Things to look for in real life

-* How is the office space physically organized?

-* Is it clean?
-Well kept?

-* Are employees expected to pay for basics (like coffee)?

 ## For engineering orgs

 **What version control system do you use?
 How do you track issues?** If the answer to either is "we don't", that's very bad.

-**What's the process for code review?** Bonus points if they can point to documented guidelines for behavior in code reviews.

 **How do you make sure that all code is understood by more than one person?**